RubensZimbres/RubensZimbres/README.md

 ## _Senior Machine Learning Engineer, Ph.D._

- 🔭 I’m currently contributing for OWASP Top 10 for LLMs and also in Langchain and LLMs studies with Google Cloud Developer Experts
+ 🔭 I’m currently contributing for OWASP Top 10 for LLMs and also in Langchain and Generative AI studies with Google Cloud Developer Experts

  🚀 I’m learning cybersecurity in the intersection with A.I.